Sibel Kekilli: Personal life

 Since citizenship in Germany is primarily established by Jus sanguinis rather than Jus soli, she originally held Turkish rather than German citizenship, and had to apply to the Turkish government when she sought a marriage license (for a planned marriage that ultimately did not take place).

-In 2017, she blocked her Instagram account from being accessed in Turkey, saying that users from that country had sent a multitude of abusive and threatening messages.
-Kekilli denounced the senders as "bigoted, hypocrites and full of hate".
+In 2017, Kekilli blocked her Instagram account from being accessed in Turkey, saying that users from that country had sent a multitude of abusive and threatening messages.
+She denounced the senders as "bigoted, hypocrites and full of hate".

 Political activism

 Kekilli supports the organization Terre des Femmes in its work against violence against women.

 In December 2006, at an anti-domestic violence event run by the Turkish newspaper Hürriyet in Berlin, she stated, in German, the equivalent of "I have experienced for myself that both physical and psychological abuse are regarded as normal in a Muslim family.
 Sadly, violence is part of the cultural heritage in Islam."
 In response, the Turkish consul general left the room.

 In March 2015 at an International Women's Day event at the President of Germany's residence at Schloss Bellevue, Kekilli gave a speech on violence against women in the name of honour.
 The speech drew wide attention and praise in Germany for its empathic message.
 In May 2015, Friedrich Naumann Foundation named Kekilli "Author of Freedom" for the speech.